abdelbarre/debugger_xeus_python/README.md

 ## Debbugger for JupyterLab - Notebook Example

-#### Today, I will show you the further steps to install the first public release of the Jupyter visual debugger!, and handling 3 examples
+#### In this notebook, I will show you the further steps to install the first public release of the Jupyter visual debugger!, and handling 3 examples

 #### This is just the first release, but we can already set breakpoints in notebook cells and source files, inspect variables, navigate the call stack and more.